 HB20-1094 Repeal Fee Cap On-site Wastewater Treatment System

-SWCD Position: Discussion

-CWC Position: Support.
+SWCD Position: Discussion CWC Position: Support.

 Sponsors: House (Catlin/Arndt), Senate (Ginal/Coram)

-Committee of Rural Affairs & Agriculture

-Reference:

-Title: Concerning a repeal of the dollar limitation on the fee that a local board of health may set for

-on-site wastewater treatment system permits.
+Title: Concerning a repeal of the dollar limitation on the fee that a local board of health may set for on-site wastewater treatment system permits.

-Summary: Current law requires that a local board of health set the permit fee for on-site wastewater

-treatment system permits in an amount to recover the actual indirect and direct costs associated with the permit and sets a \$1,000 cap on the fee.
-The bill repeals the dollar
+Summary: Current law requires that a local board of health set the permit fee for on-site wastewater treatment system permits in an amount to recover the actual indirect and direct costs associated with the permit and sets a \$1,000 cap on the fee.
+The bill repeals the dollar limitation on the fee.

 HB20-1095 Local Governments Water Elements in Master Plans

-SWCD Position: Discussion

-CWC Position: Monitor.
+SWCD Position: Discussion CWC Position: Monitor.

+Sponsors: Committee of Reference:
-Sponsors: House (Arndt), Senate (Bridges)

-Committee of Rural Affairs & Agriculture
+House (Arndt), Senate (Bridges) Rural Affairs & Agriculture

-Reference:

-Title: Concerning the authority of a local government's master plan to include policies to implement state water plan goals as a condition of development approvals.
+Concerning the authority of a local government's master plan to include policies to implement state water plan goals as a condition of development approvals.

 Summary: The bill authorizes a local government master plan to include goals specified in the state water plan and to include policies that condition development approvals on implementation of those goals.